Android-9/overthewire-leviathan/WARGAMES.md

 It seems that the only way would be to figure out what the password is.

-`ltrace` is a very useful program that simply runs a specified commad until it exits.
+`ltrace` is a very useful program that simply runs a specified command until it exits.
 It records the dynamic library calls that are called from the executable and the signals which are received by the process.
 Refer to the [ltrace](https://man7.org/linux/man-pages/man1/ltrace.1.html) documentation.

 To put it simply, it is able to (in a sense) print every step of the program and what is going on behind the scenes.